-Digital banking is very convenient, but are you keeping financial and personal information secure?
-Read more about digital and mobile banking security tips.
+Online banking is convenient, but are you keeping financial and personal information secure?
+Read more about digital and online banking security tips.

 While your bank takes preventive measures to keep your financial information secure when you use its mobile banking app and online banking tools, you’re an important first line of defense to keeping your data secure.

-Make these simple tips part of your money management habits to protect your sensitive personal and financial information when you're banking digitally.
+Make these simple tips part of your money management habits to protect your sensitive personal and financial information when you're banking online.

 Avoid Using a public WiFi Connection

 Public WiFi networks in coffee shops, airports, stores, restaurants are exactly that—public!
 The Federal Trade Commission explains that any information you send over one of these networks could technically be accessed by someone you don’t want to share your financial information with.
 To keep your information secure, wait to access your mobile or online bank account until you can log in using a secure, private and password-protected WiFi connection.

 When you get notifications about software updates available on your phone, table or computers, install them right away.
 Often, these software updates happen because a vulnerability has been detected and patched.